 - 8.8.1 A donor may appoint one or more donees.
-There is no maximum number of donees that can be appointed. - 8.8.2 However, the donor should not appoint too many donees if donees are to make decisions jointly because it may be difficult to get them to agree on decisions. - 8.8.3 If a donor appoints two or more donees to make decisions about the same matters, he can appoint them to act in any of the following ways:
+There is no maximum number of donees that can be appointed. - 8.8.2 However, the donor should not appoint too many donees because it may be difficult to get them to agree on decisions.
+Also, people who deal with the donees may become confused about which donee to deal with and to take decisions from.
+The donor should choose donees that are willing to work together so differences in opinions may be resolved amicably thereby avoiding any deadlock. - 8.8.3 If a donor appoints two or more donees to make decisions about the same matters , he can appoint them to act in any of the following ways:

-a.
-Jointly
+a Jointly